 - “How can you apply this information to your job?”

 - “What did the presenter mean by...?”

 It is helpful to design these questions when you are planning the content of your training and determining the desired objectives.
 Be creative in the ways you assess learning objectives!
 You could ask participants to answer a question before every break.
-You might want students to summarise the information each day before going home or incorporate questions into a game.
+You might want students to summarize the information each day before going home, or incorporate questions into a game.
 Evaluating learning objectives as the training progresses allows the presenter to immediately gauge the level of understanding and adjust accordingly.

 4. Results - Did Anything Change?